tuteken/Keypirinha-Plugin-foobar2000/README.md

 Configuration
 -------------

-A Pinboard API key is require in order to retrieve bookmarks

 1. Provide the path to the foobar2000 executable, if not "C:\Program Files (x86)\foobar2000\foobar2000.exe"

 Release Notes
 -------------

 **V 1.0**
 - First release of plugin